llama-swap

 </details>

-Pre-built binaries are available for Linux, FreeBSD and Darwin (OSX).
+Binaries are available for Linux, Mac, Windows and FreeBSD.
 These are automatically published and are likely a few hours ahead of the docker releases.
-The baremetal install works with any OpenAI compatible server, not just llama-server.
+The binary install works with any OpenAI compatible server, not just llama-server.

 1. Download a [release](https://github.com/mostlygeek/llama-swap/releases) appropriate for your OS and architecture.